yungjakey/credential-masker/README.md

   - `GOOS`: Target operating system (default: linux)
   - `GOARCH`: Target architecture (default: amd64)
   - `BINARY_NAME`: Name of the built binary (default: credential-masker)

+## Troubleshooting

+If you encounter issues during the build or release process, please refer to the [Troubleshooting Guide](docs/troubleshooting.md) for common solutions.